Children's photos for laughs - When is it taken too far for comfort?

 3. At what point does putting a child in a funny situation, become abuse?
 This may sound a horrendous question but it's definitely one that needs to be considered.
 Is it possible to subject them to situations that may seem funny to adults, but could terrify them as a child?
 Could the situation also highlight some parents that are neglectful?

-A photo of a baby girl I saw recently:
+A photo of a crying baby girl I saw recently:

-All babies and children cry at times, and sometimes it creates funny photos, but this little girl didn't seem funny at all and the photograph disturbed me instead.
+All babies and children cry at times, and sometimes it creates funny photos, but this little girl didn't seem funny at all and the photograph disturbed me for some reason.
 Being able to read emotions through expression and body language, I could see the panic and terror in her whole body.
+Her hands in panic mode, her torso tense, and her eyes clammed shut while screaming, with tears running down her little cheeks.

 A photo shoot can be daunting for a child who is being put in what seems like an alien situation.
 A child who is a little sad, afraid or uncertain and seeking support from an adult, or feeling anxious, will cry, but look for their parent while remaining afraid to move to some extent.
 Their arms will still hang by their side and their legs dangle where they sit.
-It's just their face that will pull what can sometimes be cute or funny faces, with a genuine tear to go with it.
+It's just their facial expression that will be cute or funny at first.

 The little girl in this photo however had gone beyond that.
-Her crying expression had one of breathless panic - the type where they cry but can barely stop to breathe.
-This was accompanied by eyes tightly squinted shut due to the fear of what ever was happening to her.
-Instead of her legs dangling, they were extended straight forward from the knee with full tension, while her arms were the same state, thrust out sideways in a defensive form of tension, even extending out to her fingertips, leaving her palms fully extended open and forward.
+Her crying expression had one of breathless panic - the type where they cry but can barely pause to breathe.
+Instead of her legs dangling, they were extended straight forward from the knee with full tension, while her arms were the same state, right to her finger tips.

 I'm aware this may have been a momentary reaction and for all I know she may have been smiling again seconds later, but my instincts are usually pretty strong in reading the reaction in the moment.
 Ant the moment this photo was taken, this little baby girl was terrified.

-So back to the main question - there are many amazing photo's and videos online that make people smile and laugh, but when is it taken too far just for the sake of laughs?
+So back to the main question - there are many amazing photo's and videos online that make people smile and laugh, but when is it taken too far - just for the sake of laughs?
+That's a touch call to make.